Infinite-Horizon Optimal Control of Jump-Diffusion Models for Pollution-Dependent Disasters: Verification theorems and viscosity solutions

 \item Let $m \geq 2$ be as in the previous point.
 The following inequality holds

 with

 \end{enumerate} \end{assumptions}

-Some comments regarding the previous assumptions: \ref{Assumption-Compactness} is a well--known sufficient condition for the minimization of the Hamiltonian at any given instant $t$; Assumptions \ref{Assumption-Jumps}, \ref{Assumption-Drift} and \ref{Assumption-Utility} correspond to standard regularity conditions from the theory of forward--backward SDEs, with \ref{Assumption-Jumps} being the Lipschitz regularity of the jump component in terms of the extended Poisson space, i.e. the underlying random measure $N$ from Assumption \ref{Assumption-Poisson-Imbedding}, while also maintaining the economic interpretation that disasters destroy part of the capital; lastly, \ref{Assumption-constants} is a technical assumption linking the convexity of the value function to the regularity of the jump sizes.
+Some comments regarding the previous assumptions: \eqref{Assumption-Compactness} is a well-known sufficient condition for the minimization of the Hamiltonian at any given instant $t$; Assumptions \eqref{Assumption-Jumps}, \eqref{Assumption-Drift} and \eqref{Assumption-Utility} correspond to standard regularity conditions from the theory of forward-backward SDEs, with \eqref{Assumption-Jumps} being the Lipschitz regularity of the jump component in terms of the extended Poisson space, i.e. the underlying random measure $N$ from Assumptions \ref{Assumption-Poisson-Imbedding}, while also maintaining the economic interpretation that disasters destroy part of the capital; lastly, \eqref{Assumption-constants} is a technical assumption linking the convexity of the value function to the regularity of the jump sizes.
 This last point is explored with more detail in \cite{luo_infinite_2025}.

-\begin{definition} Let $A \subseteq \mathbb{R}_{\geq 0} \times [0,1]$ be compact.
+\begin{definition} Let $\mathfrak{a} \subseteq \mathbb{R}_{\geq 0} \times [0,1]$ be compact.
 For $m \geq 2$ and $t \geq 0$, the set of admissible controls at time $t$ is defined as

 \end{definition}